Approximation by uniform domains in doubling quasiconvex metric spaces: Construction of the uniform domains

 With the replacement of the Euclidean dyadic cubes by balls given in Lemma \ref{lma:separatedballs} we can now follow the idea presented for the Euclidean case to prove the metric version.

 \begin{proof}[Proof of Theorem \ref{thm:main}] We start by noting that since our space $(X,d)$ is quasiconvex, the induced length distance

-satisfies $d_g \le d \le C_qd_g$ with the quasiconvexity constant $C_q$.
-By the generalized Hopf-Rinow Theorem we know that $d_g$ is geodesic.
-Because the property of being a uniform domain is invariant under a biLipschitz change of the distance, we may then assume that $(X,d)$ is a geodesic space.
+satisfies $d \le d_l \le C_qd$ with the quasiconvexity constant $C_q$.
+If we would assume the space $(X,d)$ to be complete, by the generalized Hopf-Rinow Theorem we would know that $d_l$ is in fact a geodesic distance.
+However, we want to avoid making the extra assumption on completeness.
+In any case, because the property of being a uniform domain is invariant under a biLipschitz change of the distance, we may then assume that $(X,d)$ is a length space.